-The do’s and don’ts with insurance adjusters
+The do’s and don’ts of talking with insurance adjusters

 Talking with an insurance adjuster, whether your own or the other party’s, is necessary, but it can be tricky.
 One of the most important things to remember is that while the adjusters are acting sympathetic, they may not really be.
 They are working for the insurance company, and one of their primary goals is to lessen the amount their company has to pay.
 In fact, they are looking for reasons not to pay.
 Seemingly harmless answers to simple questions can actually be harmful to your case.
 Here are some tips to help you better understand what you should and shouldn’t do when talking with an insurance adjuster: